erf/csv_localizations/README.md

 CsvLocalizations.instance.string('Hi')
 ```

-> Note: From version 0.4.0 we use a singleton for the CsvLocalizations instance to avoid the need for a BuildContext
+> Note: From version 0.4.0 we use a singleton for CsvLocalizations to avoid the need for a BuildContext

 Or use the simpler `String` extension getter `tr`